-- 1. Gain admission to Angelina College including assessment of reading, writing and mathematics skills - 2.
-Score 42 or higher on the Bennett Test of Mechanical Comprehension (administered by Testing Center) - 3.
+- 1. Gain admission to Angelina College - 2.
+Score 42 or higher on the Bennett Test of Mechanical Comprehension (administered by The Businees and Technology office, TW 100) - 3.
 Proof of a valid Texas driver's license with no outstanding tickets